 utf16leis one of the character sets that cannot be used as the client character set.
 See Impermissible Client Character Sets.

-With those changes, mysql will use the Windows APIs to communicate with the console using UTF-16LE, and communicate with the server using UTF-8.
+With those changes, mysql uses the Windows APIs to communicate with the console using UTF-16LE, and communicate with the server using UTF-8.
 (The menu item mentioned previously sets the font and character set as just described.)

-the console font to Lucida Console or some other compatible
+console font to Lucida Console or some other compatible Unicode

 Alternatively, create a shortcut that only sets the console